plural-activism/plural-pride-walk/slides.md

 <!--
 Hello and welcome to my panel.

-Today I wanna take ya to a journy of what I have done last summer.
+Today I wanna take ya& to a journy of what I have done last summer.
 Mainly visiting various prides and spreading plural awareness.
 The subtitle already implies that we will tackle this journey in three parts.

 The first part will be about what I have done, why I have done it, and what i got from it.
 Theory will be the main focus of the second part, as to understand more fundamentaly what happened here.
 And in the third part, I will share some insights and tipps for those who want to follow my example.

 ---
-*Notes* Have ya been on a pride before?
+*Notes* Have ya& been on a pride before?
 - Yes, once
 - Yes, often
 - No, never